KimayaRaut/KimayaRaut/README.md

 ## 💻 What I Do
 I specialize in backend development, utilizing technologies like Python, Flask, FastAPI, and MongoDB to craft robust and high-performance solutions.
 Here’s a glimpse of what I’ve worked on:
-- **AI-Powered Applications**: Contributed to RDX at Ease My AI Pvt Ltd, an advanced application leveraging AI for real-time detections using user-owned cameras.
+- **AI-Powered Applications**: Contributed to RE-DX at Ease My AI Pvt Ltd, an advanced application leveraging AI for real-time detections using user-owned cameras.
 - **Web Applications**: Developed several tools, including mental health and personality prediction systems, crop forecasting applications, and paraphrasing tools, focusing on integrating machine learning models and enhancing user experience.

 ## 🛠 Skills